ROCm/TransferBench/docs/examples/configfile_format.rst

 ConfigFile format
 --------------------

-A Transfer is defined as a single operation where an Executor reads and adds together values from Source (SRC) memory locations, then writes the sum to destination (DST) memory locations.
+A Transfer is defined as a single operation where an executor reads and adds together values from Source (SRC) memory locations, then writes the sum to destination (DST) memory locations.
 This simplifies to a simple copy operation when dealing with single SRC/DST.